In Session: Exploring the Legislative Process Through the Virginia General Assembly

 The Virginia General Assembly website is a great research resource for older students.
 Find information about your state representatives, bills that are currently on the floor, and even watch live-streaming videos of committee meetings and debates.

-At congress.com you can browse current bills and even search by topic.
-Encourage students to research a bill that is of interest to them and track its progress through legislation.
+At congress.gov you can browse current bills and even search by topic.
+Encourage students to research a bill that is of interest to them, and track its progress through legislation.

 This article by Dr. Arthur Robinson, “Teaching Government Right,” was originally published in Practical Homeschooling magazine.
 In it, he outlines his compelling reasons and methods for teaching government as part of a homeschool curriculum.

 This teacher guide from Storyboard That provides resources and instructions for guiding students through a storyboard presentation on a bill they’ve researched.
 The project is geared toward students in grades six through twelve.

 Ben’s Guide to the U.S. Government includes fun games and graphics geared toward younger students, and offers lesson plans and activities on topics such as how laws are made, the branches of the U.S. government, and federal versus state government.